African Court on Human and Peoples Rights

 13 November 2024

-Fair-trial claims dismissed as inadmissible for failure to exhaust effective domestic remedies; Court confirmed jurisdiction.
+Application alleging fair-trial violations declared inadmissible for failure to exhaust available cassation remedies; Court upheld its jurisdiction.

 13 November 2024